Copyright

 5.3 Claims for payment

-(a) The Subcontractor shall submit written progress claims for payment of the Contract Sum in accordance with the Purchase Order setting out the Subcontractor’s valuation of the provision of Goods and/or Services and accompanied by such information and documentation as is required by Omnia to verify the claim.
+(a) The Subcontractor shall submit written progress claims in accordance with the Purchase Order setting out its valuation and accompanied by information and documentation required by Omnia to verify the claim.
 An early progress claim shall be deemed to have been made on the date for making that claim.

-(d) Within 10 Business Days of a progress claim being made (or deemed to have been made), Omnia will assess the progress claim and provide a payment schedule to the Subcontractor setting out the amount that Omnia intends to pay and the reasons for any difference from the amount claimed.
-Omnia will assess the progress claim on the basis of valuing the cost to complete the Goods and/or Services remaining under the Agreement and the amount of the Contract Sum paid to date less the estimated costs of rectifying any defects in the Goods and/or Services.
+(d) Within 15 Business Days of a progress claim being made (or deemed made), Omnia will provide a review of the claim stating the scheduled amount and reasons for any difference from the amount claimed.
+Omnia will assess on the basis of valuing the cost to complete remaining Goods and/or Services and the amount paid to date less the estimated costs of rectifying any defects.

 5.4 Payment